 After activating the Wi-Fi radio on your Android phone, you can connect to an available wireless network.
-Any network you've previously connected to is automatically reconnected.
+Any available network you've previously connected to is automatically reconnected.
 Otherwise, you can connect to an available network by following these steps:

-- 1. Open the Settings app. - 2.
-Choose Wi-Fi or Wireless & Networks.
+2. Choose Wi-Fi or Wireless & Networks.